 This allows the use of hand tools and offsets the weight of these tools during prolonged work at shoulder height and higher, allowing the user to work with little to no muscular exertion, thereby reducing the stress on the musculoskeletal system.

 The Apex ergonomist worked in close partnership with the client’s research teams to evaluate the use of upper extremity exoskeletons in the manufacturing process with a focus on identifying use cases, working with mechanics, sealers, painters, and electricians to assist in identifying the type of upper extremity exoskeleton that best suits the type of work performed.

 Currently exoskeletons are being tested and used in production in five aircraft programs; this effort is expanding.

 The use of exoskeletons in the manufacturing environment is still in the early stages of implementation and testing.
-But the testing undertaken in the last 2-3 years has shown promising results.
+But the testing undertaken in the last two to three years has shown promising results.
 The theories around these technologies have proven to yield fruit in that loading of the muscle groups involved in overhead work has been reduced.
 The amount of support these devices provide differs depending on the posture and support needed by the work itself.
-The level of support provided by the devices tested to date range between 6 lbf., and 15 lbf., for each arm.
+The level of support provided by the devices tested to date range between 6 lbf, and 15 lbf, for each arm.
 The worker can adjust the level of force needed based on the type of overhead work performed.